 Note that it is not by choice that we "force" you to purchase the answer keys and test packets in addition to the solutions manuals in the upper grades.
 Saxon Publishers will not sell the student text by itself to homeschoolers.
 You must buy the full home study kit, including answer key and tests; then Saxon will permit you to purchase the solution manual as well.

-1. Saxon's emphasis on drill and repetition allows a student to perform well within a concept; thus, the results on standardized testing are good.
-But it does not emphasize problem solving that requires creatively moving from one concept to another or thinking "outside the box" -- precisely the sort of skill necessary to excel in higher mathematics.
+- Saxon's emphasis on drill and repetition allows a student to perform well within a concept; thus, the results on standardized testing are good.
+But it does not emphasize problem-solving that requires creatively moving from one concept to another or thinking "outside the box" -- precisely the sort of skill necessary to excel in higher mathematics.

 As Tonya in VA put it, "Standardized tests tend to test computation more than concepts.
 To use math in physics, chemistry, and other applications computational skills are not enough.
 Students must understand the concept behind the computation and be able to apply the concept to a problem they may never have seen in math class.
 Saxon is weak in concepts."

-2. It also tends to be weak on both application-oriented problem solving and "modern" presentation (use of charts, graphs, spreadsheets and other effective teaching tools).
+- In comparison to other programs, it may lack on application-oriented problem solving and modern presentation (use of charts, graphs and other effective teaching tools).

 Saxon Math is the most widely used math program in the United States and is used in more than 40 countries around the world.